-Tesla has been hinting at a truck and potential features for a few years now but it is official — there will be a Tesla truck.
-The Model Y was just unveiled a few weeks ago and met some, but not all, of our expectations.
-Some called it a bit lackluster, but it was exactly what it was said to be, a crossover based on the Model 3.
-The Tesla truck has been teased much less, but through a deep dive of tweets, podcasts, and statements made by Tesla CEO, Elon Musk, we have been able to compile a list to give a general idea of what the Tesla truck will be.
+Tesla has been hinting at a new Tesla truck and potential features for a few years now but it is official — there will be a Tesla truck.
+The Model Y was unveiled earlier this year and met some, but not all, of our expectations.
+The Tesla pickup truck has been teased much less, but through a deep dive of tweets, podcasts, and statements made by Tesla CEO, Elon Musk, we have been able to compile a list to give a general idea of what the new Tesla truck specs might be.

 Tesla pre-named their first 4 mass produced vehicles the Model S-E-X-Y for a quirky naming scheme.
 The Model E was renamed to the Model 3 after Ford claimed the trademark for its use.
 Tesla also introduced a semi-truck dubbed the Tesla Semi and their first car, the Tesla Roadster, was a roadster.